-In December I went to Harri Tudor School, Pembroke, to shadow school librarian, Liz Smith.
+In December I went to Ysgol Harri Tudur / Henry Tudor School, Pembroke, to shadow school librarian, Liz Smith

 I recently started my part time post at CILIP Cymru Wales and one of my tasks has been to assess the representativeness of our committee.
 We have good representation from Higher Education, a Chair from Further Education, and representatives from Health Libraries, museums, the National Library, CyMAAL and the Society for Chief Librarians (who represent public libraries).
 Nobody from school libraries…yet.